yanchanllin/book-fellow-backend-/README.md

 ## Background
 Book social application is for children's books and beginner readers, user can CRUD and recommend books for other parents/kids.
 Also user can read other's book suggestions.
-This application is using React, Redux, Ruby on Rails, HTML, Javascript and Materialize CSS framework.
+The application is using React, Redux, Ruby on Rails, HTML, Javascript and Materialize CSS framework.

 ## Installation Instructions